alehkot/druphpet/README.md

 Some of the packages are not enabled by default.
 You can always adjust installed packages and settings in `puphpet/config.yaml` file.

-## Local overrides
-(not working at this moment) `puphpet/local.config.yaml` can be used to set overrides for default configuration from `puphpet/config.yaml`.

 ## Defaults
 **Hosts**